morphologue/Scraper/README.md

 This web app allows the user to enter a search query, which defaults to "online title search", then see the rankings for infotrack.com.au as scraped from google.com.au.

-An instance of this app is hosted at https://gavin-tech.com/scraper.

 ## Tests
 From the top level of the checkout:
 ```